-Join us for a preview of Cara Blue Adams’s debut short story collection, You Never Get it Back.
-She will be joined in conversation by Marie-Helene Bertino (Parakeet).
+We were thrilled to host a preview of Cara Blue Adams’s debut short story collection, You Never Get it Back.
+She was joined in conversation by Marie-Helene Bertino (Parakeet).
 Both are previous Emerging Writer Fellows whose collections were selected by the Iowa Short Fiction Award Series.
 In thirteen stories, Adams explores the life of a young woman from New England and her search for identity, complicated by distance, class, and ambition.
 Celebrated author Brandon Taylor calls You Never Get It Back “a modern classic of a collection, as effortless in its idiom as it is fearless in its consideration of contemporary life.”

 You Never Get It Back